kaiohken1982/Thumbnailer/README.md

 ### Run unit test

-Please note you mut be in the module root.
+Please note you must be in the module root.

 ```
 curl -s http://getcomposer.org/installer | php